tinymce/tinymce-docs/plugins/a11ychecker.md

 ## API

-Accessibility Checker exposes couple of methods that can be called directly.
+Accessibility Checker exposes two APIs, `toggleaudit` and `getReport`.

 ### `toggleaudit()`

-Triggers accessibility dialog with the results of the audit and options to correct the problems, if any.
+Opens the accessibility checker dialog with the results of the audit and options to correct the problems, if any.

 #### Example: toggleaudit()